cyber-security-club-ucd/constitution/constitution.md

-# Cyber Security Club at UC Davis Constitution (Not Currently Adopted)
+# Cyber Security Club at UC Davis Constitution

 ## Name
 1. The name of this organization shall be Cyber Security Club at UC Davis.